Burden of henselian valued fields in the Denef-Pas language: Preliminaries

 We can measure the complexity of a theory by looking at the partial type $\pi(x)$ that contains only the formula $x=x$, where $x$ is a singleton; when we write $\bdn(T)$, we mean $\bdn(\pi)$ for this choice of $\pi(x)$.
 If $T$ is a theory in a multi-sorted language (say $\Lpas$), then there is a separate formula $x=x$ for each sort and we take $\bdn(T)$ to be the supremum over the sorts.
 In the case of $\Lpas$, we can restrict our focus to the valued field sort $\VF$ because there are definable surjections from $\VF$ to the other sorts; this is described in more detail in Section \ref{calculating}.

 Note that if $\bdn(T) = \aleph_0$ then either $\pi(x) = \{x=x\}$ has an inp-pattern of depth $\aleph_0$ or $T$ has inp-patterns of all finite (but no infinite) depths; in the latter case, we say that $T$ is \emph{strong}.
-This odd situation actually occurs whenever $\bdn(T)$ is an infinite cardinal and there are several different ways of handling it: see \cite{Adl07} for one.
-We will avoid confusion by referring to the depth of an explicit inp-pattern whenever the burden could be ambiguous.
+This odd situation actually occurs whenever $\bdn(T)$ is an infinite cardinal; one way to handle it is with the following definition, modified from \cite{Adl07}.